Inuit Stages in the Learning Continuum Summary:

 related to the topic.
 This stage focuses on building a solid base of knowledge.

--Application: In the application stage, students begin to apply their knowledge and-Creation and Innovation: The final stage of the learning continuum focuses on
+-Application: In the application stage, students begin to apply their knowledge and

 *It's important to note that these stages are not strictly linear, and students may